gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards.md

 ## Removing Exposed-Pad Vias That Are Automatically Added By The Footprint Wizard

-The Alitum footprint wizard **automatically adds vias** to the exposed pad of component package footprints such as QFN.
+The Altium footprint wizard **automatically adds vias** to the exposed pad of component package footprints such as QFN.
 Although it is recommended to have thermal vias conducting heat away from the exposed pad to the other PCB layers, it causes problems when these vias are added to the footprint, because of the **inflexibility** to change them during the PCB design stage.
 Without unlocking the primitives of the footprint (which I **do not** recommend you do unless absolutely needed), there is no way to modify these vias during the PCB design.
 You may wish to move them to allow for nets to pass underneath the component footprint on another layer, you may wish to add more for better thermal properties, or you may wish to remove them altogether because it recommends for that specific chip to leave the thermal pad unconnected.

 For these reasons, I recommend that you **delete** these automatically added vias from all affected component footprints, and instead add vias as needed during the PCB routing stage of the design process.